 The e-Safety Policy has been written by the school, building on the Kent e-Safety Policy provided by the KSCB Online Safety (e-Safety) Strategy Group, and the latest Government guidance.
-It has been agreed by the Leadership Group and approved by the Governors, and its implementation will be reviewed annually.
+It has been agreed by the Leadership Group and approved by the Governors, and its implementation will be reviewed at least annually.
+It will also be revised following any concerns and/or updates to national and local guidance or procedures.